andrzejnovak/mkdocs-matplotlib/README.md

 plt.plot(xpoints, ypoints)
 ```

-In addition you can add the comment `# mkdocs: hidecode` to hide  the code and and `# mkdocs: hideoutput` to hide the output image of the cell.
+The special comment directives are automatically hidden from the rendered code.
+In addition you can add the comment `# mkdocs: hidecode` to hide the code and `# mkdocs: hideoutput` to hide the output image of the cell.